-(a) The employment of teachers and other personnel.

-(b) Transportation of students with disabilities.

-(c) The purchase and maintenance of equipment and supplies.

-(d) The lease, purchase, construction, renovation, or acquisition of vehicles, sites, buildings or portions thereof, and equipment as deemed necessary for staff, programs, and services operated under the intermediate school district plans as approved by the state board of education and other provisions of law.
+- (a) The employment of teachers and other personnel. - (b) Transportation of students with disabilities. - (c) The purchase and maintenance of equipment and supplies. - (d) The lease, purchase, construction, renovation, or acquisition of vehicles, sites, buildings or portions thereof, and equipment as deemed necessary for staff, programs, and services operated under the intermediate school district plans as approved by the department and other provisions of law.